-The type of systemic therapy used for gallbladder cancer is chemotherapy.
+The primary type of medication used for gallbladder cancer is chemotherapy.
 This is discussed below in more detail.
-A person may receive only 1 type of systemic therapy at a time or a combination of systemic therapies given at the same time.
+A person may receive 1 type of medication at a time or a combination of medications given at the same time.
 They can also be given as part of a treatment plan that includes surgery and/or radiation therapy.

-Other drugs commonly used to treat gallbladder cancer include gemcitabine (Gemzar), fluorouracil (5-FU), cisplatin (Platinol), and oxaliplatin (Eloxatin).
-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
+Other drugs commonly used to treat gallbladder cancer include gemcitabine (Gemzar), fluorouracil (5-FU), cisplatin (Platinol), oxaliplatin (Eloxatin), and nab-paclitaxel (Abraxane).
+The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, diarrhea, neuropathy, and swelling.
 These side effects usually go away after treatment is finished.

 Chemotherapy is usually used as a palliative care treatment for gallbladder cancer.
 It may be recommended after the tumor has been removed surgically.
-Chemotherapy used before surgery is called neoadjuvant therapy.
-And chemotherapy used as an additional therapy after surgery is called adjuvant chemotherapy.
+Chemotherapy used before surgery is called neoadjuvant chemotherapy.
+Chemotherapy used as an additional therapy after surgery is called adjuvant chemotherapy.

 Learn more about the basics of chemotherapy.

-Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
-Any person, regardless of age or type and stage of cancer, may receive palliative care.
-It works best when palliative care is started as early as needed in the cancer treatment process.
-People often receive treatment for the cancer and treatment at the same time that they receive treatment for the related side effects.
-In fact, people who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Palliative care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with medical and non-medical needs.
+Any person, regardless of age or type and stage of cancer, may receive this type of care.
+And it often works best when it is started right after a cancer diagnosis.
+People who receive palliative care along with treatment for the cancer often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

 Metastatic gallbladder cancer

-Your treatment plan may include a combination of surgery, chemotherapy, or radiation therapy.
+Your treatment plan may include a combination of surgery, medications, or radiation therapy.
 Palliative care will also be important to help relieve symptoms and side effects.

 Remission and the chance of recurrence